 The trailer for your CROWNLINE boat should be designed to carry the full weight of your craft and engine.
 Never overload your trailer by storing excess baggage, camping equipment or other gear in the craft.
+Empty the ballast system (if equipped) before trailering the boat.
 Make sure to check the certification label on the frame of the trailer for the Gross Vehicle Weight Rating (GVWR).
 The total weight of your craft, engine, fuel, gear and trailer should not exceed the GVWR.
 Your CROWNLINE dealer can help you select the trailer that will best fit your craft.